-Over 100 patients worldwide have been identified with M. chimaera infections after cardiac surgery, including six people in NSW who had open heart surgery at Prince of Wales Hospital in 2015.
+Over 120 patients worldwide have been identified with M. chimaera infections after cardiac surgery, including 7 people in NSW who had open heart surgery at Prince of Wales Hospital in 2015.

-Genetic testing of patient samples strongly links these six cases to the worldwide outbreak.
+Genetic testing of clinical samples strongly links all NSW cases to the worldwide outbreak.